Further support for tertiary learners

 The Technology Access Fund for Learners will help make digital devices and internet connections available to eligible learners.
 It will be available to tertiary education organisations including Wānanga, the NZIST and its subsidiaries, transitional industry training organisations and private training establishments who will be required to ensure vulnerable students are prioritised.
 Funding will be available by the end of next week to providers.

-For more information visit TEC website.
+For more information visit TEC website(external link).

 Last reviewed: Has this been useful?
 Give us your feedback